 Professor of Media Arts and Sciences

-Professor Rosalind W. Picard, Sc.D. is founder and director of the Affective Computing research group at the Massachusetts Institute of Technology (MIT) Media Lab and co-director of the Things That Think Consortium, the largest industrial sponsorship organization at the lab.
-She is also co-founder and director of Affectiva, Inc., delivering technology to help measure and communicate emotion.
+Professor Rosalind W. Picard, ScD is founder and director of the Affective Computing research group at the Massachusetts Institute of Technology (MIT) Media Lab and co-director of the Media Lab's Advancing Wellbeing Initiative.
+She has co-founded two businesses: Empatica, Inc. creating wearable sensors and analytics to improve health; and Affectiva, Inc. delivering technology to help measure and communicate emotion.

-Picard has served on dozens of international and national science and engineering program committees, editorial boards, and review panels, including the advisory committee for the National Science Foundation's (NSF's) division of Computers in Science and Engineering (CISE), the advisory board for the Georgia Tech College of Computing, and the editorial boards of IEEE Transactions on Pattern Analysis and Machine Intelligence and User Modeling and User-Adapted Interaction: The Journal of Personalization Research.
+Picard has served on numerous international and national science and engineering program committees, editorial boards, and review panels, including the Advisory Committee for the National Science Foundation's (NSF's) division of Computers in Science and Engineering (CISE), the Advisory Board for the Georgia Tech College of Computing, and the Editorial Board of User Modeling and User-Adapted Interaction: The Journal of Personalization Research.

 Picard interacts regularly with industry and has consulted for many companies including Apple, AT&T, BT, HP, i.Robot, Merck, Motorola, and Samsung.
 Her group's achievements have been featured in forums for the general public such as The New York Times, The London Independent, National Public Radio, Scientific American Frontiers, ABC's Nightline and World News Tonight, Time, Vogue, Wired, Voice of America Radio, New Scientist, and BBC programs such as Hard Talk and BBC Horizon with Michael Mosley.